mainmatter/mainmatter.com/src/cases/timify.md

 {% set 'content' = {
   "text": "[Mainmatter's] experienced engineers delivered a solid and well architected foundation for our web app.
 They also helped us establish best practices and a lean process internally.
-Working with them was a pleasure.", "source": "ANDREAS KNÜRR, TIMIFY CEO"
+Working with them was a pleasure.", "source": "Andreas Knürr, Timify CEO"
 } %} {{ quote(content) }}